RedEnder666/QImageWidget/README.md

         self.imagewid.setScale((100, 50), Qt.IgnoreAspectRatio)
         # Setting widget a new size with aspectRatioMode parameter
-        # You can also use Qt.IgnoreAspectRatio, Qt.KeepAspectRatio and Qt.KeepAspectRatioByExpanding for it
+        # You can also use Qt.IgnoreAspectRatio, Qt.KeepAspectRatio and Qt.KeepAspectRatioByExpanding

 if __name__ == '__main__':
     import sys